fwinkelbauer/chunkyard/README.md

 ## Publish

-- Update `CHANGELOG.md` and add a new version header
+- Commit all your work
-- Run `./csake release` to create a tagged commit containing the latest version found in `CHANGELOG.md`
+- Update `CHANGELOG.md` and add a new version header.
+You do not have to create a commit for this change
-- Run `git push --follow-tags`
+- Run `./csake release` to create and push a tagged commit containing the latest version found in `CHANGELOG.md`
 - Run `./csake publish` to create a binary in the `./artifacts` directory

 ## Usage